nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 The DID document has the following basic requirements:

 - the `id` MUST be generated according to the method specified at the beginning of §3
-- at least 1 key MUST be present in the `verificationMethod` and `authentication`
+- at least 1 key MUST be present in the `verificationMethod` and be referenced in the`capabilityInvocation`
-- all key references in `authentication` MUST refer to keys listed under `verificationMethods`
+- all key references in `capabilityInvocation` MUST refer to keys listed under `verificationMethods`

 Each key listed in `verificationMethod` MUST have an `id` equal to the DID followed by a `#` and the public key fingerprint according to [rfc7638](https://tools.ietf.org/html/rfc7638)
 Each key MUST be of type `JsonWebKey2020` according to §5.3.1 of the [did-core-spec](https://www.w3.org/TR/did-core/#key-types-and-formats)